MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 - **Sensitiviy labels** - Enhanced sensitivity labels to automatically add meeting options that help protect information.

-- **Watermarking** - Display the email address of a meeting participant, which is useful for protecting confidential information shared in meetings.
+- **Watermarking** - Displays the email address of a meeting participant, which is useful for protecting confidential information shared in meetings.
 Meeting watermarks can be enforced with a sensitivity label.

 - **End-to-end encryption** - Increased security for meetings that require a higher level of protection.

-- **Restricting who can record** - Ability to restrcit who can record meetings.
+- **Restricting who can record** - Ability to restrict who can record meetings.

 - **Restricting who can copy/paste material** - Ability to restrict who can copy/paste meeting material.